microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

 9. SequencePoint blocks are new and were added to support several of the above features: Cache boundaries for the stack interning, dropped event detection for the seqeunce numbering, and cache management/sort boundaries for the unsorted events.
 10. The version number of the Trace object moved from 3 -> 4 and the version of EventBlock moved 1 -> 2.
 11. BeginObject tags are replaced by PrivateBeginObject to avoid memoization based memory leaks in the FastSerialization library.
+12. V5 of the file format introduce, this adds a set of optional tags after the metadata header and payload.
+These tags are used to describe the opcode of an event or include metadata for types that are unsupported in V4 and earlier.